-Watch and learn how to install wallpaper with this video tutorial.
-It’ll look so good your friends will think you hired a pro – even if this is the first time you apply wallpaper.
+Watch to successfully learn how to install wallpaper with this video tutorial.
+It’ll look so good your friends will think you hired a pro – even if this is the first time you apply wallpaper!

 Keep scrolling for the written installation instructions, including tools required and wall prep.